 Key accomplishments in this Program include the discovery of a novel small molecule that targets an oncogenic fusion protein, the finding of STAG2 as a regulator of chromosomal integrity that is deleted in many cancers, and a novel method to chemically reprogram cancer cells.

-The Program has 17 members and includes faculty from six Georgetown University departments.
+The Program has 17 full members and 22 associate members.
 MO has assembled an outstanding group of investigators who approach the most fundamental aspects of biology, but do so through the lens of cancer models.

-This new Program was developed to address three interconnected themes:
+This Program was developed to address three interconnected themes:

 Theme 1: Unique genomic events that initiate and sustain cancer growth;

 Theme 2: The immortal lives of cancer cells;

 Theme 3: Metastatic mechanisms that allow the spread of cancer.

 Chris Albanese, PhD